Electricity production

 In contrast, the TGeBase Index relates to the Day-Ahead Market (with next-day delivery) - it reflects the current market situation and is characterised by high volatility.
 The weighted monthly average is usually lower than the prices in the Forward Market and seasonal dependencies are negligible.

-• The weighted average price of CO2 emission allowances (EUAs) on the primary market was 65.2 EUR/tCO2, 6.9% less than a month earlier.
-In September, Poland's budget received PLN 1.6 billion as a result of the sale of CO2 emission allowances on the primary market (EEX exchange), and since the beginning of the year, PLN 12.5 billion has been received.
+- The weighted average price of CO2 emission allowances (EUAs) on the primary market was EUR 75.9/tCO2, i.e. 12.8% higher than a month earlier.
+In January, Poland's budget received PLN 1.3 billion as a result of the sale of CO2 emission allowances on the primary market (EEX exchange).

 The graph shows the Clean Dark Spread calculated from: historical contracts (BASE, PEAK, OFFPEAK) weighted by the share of deliveries in a given month (POLPX Commodity Futures Market), spot market contracts (POLPX Day-Ahead Market), coal prices (PSCMI1) and CO2 emission allowance prices (EEX primary market).